Career Guide (EN)From Computer ScienceFrom Creative Arts & Design

 Daily Responsibilities

-• Conduct user research and gather feedback through surveys and interviews.
+• Conduct user research and usability testing to gather insights and feedback.

-• Stay updated on design trends and tools to enhance your skill set.
+• Stay updated with industry trends and best practices to continually enhance user experience.